bembit/meetings-room-app-full-lobby-nextjs/README.md

 - [ ] auto delete room should be handled by the server, and not the hacky creator calls the already existing delete handler.:D blizzcon demo code

+- [ ] isInvited? check if user is invited to the room? how.

+- buttons conditional renders are all over the place.

 -should block / disable buttons, indicate loading while waiting for database -auto delete stops once started